Gut-Friendly Pizza (No Yeast, No Bloat!)

 This pizza skips the yeast and uses a simple dough that's light, thin, and easy to digest.
 If you're someone who loves a crisp crust and wants to enjoy pizza again—without the uncomfortable side effects—this recipe is for you.

 Yeast in traditional pizza dough can be irritating for some, especially when there’s an imbalance in the gut.
 Excess yeast competes with friendly bacteria, often leading to bloating, gas, or constipation.
-This no-yeast pizza offers a gentle alternative—topped with digestion-friendly ingredients like spinach, zucchini, basil, and pineapple.
+This no-yeast pizza offers a gentle alternative- topped with digestion-friendly ingredients like spinach, zucchini and pineapple on green pesto.
 The pineapple adds a natural boost of enzymes to support healthy digestion, making this a satisfying and gut-supportive choice.

 Gut-Friendly Pizza